 - Preheat the oven to 450°F

-- Place a cast iron griddle or heavy-bottomed, oven-proof skillet on the stove-top over medium-high heat and allow it to preheat, about 5 minutes.
+- Place a cast-iron griddle or heavy-bottomed, oven-proof skillet on the stove-top over medium-high heat and allow it to preheat for about 5 minutes.
 Season both sides of the steaks generously with salt and pepper.
 Add the oil to the griddle and tilt the pan to distribute it a little.
 Place the steaks on the oily pan and do not move them for 3 minutes, let them sear to get a good crust.
 Flip the steaks and sear the other side for 1 minute.

 - While the steaks are in the oven: Remove and unwrap the chilled log of garlic-herb butter from the refrigerator, cut two thin slices, reserve until steaks have rested.

 - Add a mound of hot mashed potatoes to each serving plate, place a tenderloin steak on each mound with a slice of the garlic-herb butter on top of the steak, garnish with fresh herbs or microgreens.
 Add accompanying vegetables to the plate and serve immediately.